ethereum-optimism/optimism-tutorial/sdk-gas-estimate/README.md

 It takes a bit of time before the change in the account's balance is processed.
 This loop lets us wait until it is processed so we'll be able to know the full cost.

+Note that this is not the only way to wait until a transaction happens.
+You can also use [`crossDomainMessenger.waitForMessageStatus`](https://sdk.optimism.io/interfaces/icrosschainmessenger#waitForMessageStatus).

 ```js
     // Get the real information (cost, etc.) from the transaction response
     real.l1Gas = realTxResp.l1GasUsed